 Returns data using Excel INDEX and MATCH function

-Now, we will use the INDEX and MATCH function of Excel to get price data of the respective product item.
-No doubt final formula is complicated, but that’s what I intended, to make sure you understand various aspect INDEX and MATCH formula as well.
+Now, we will use the INDEX and MATCH functions of Excel to get price data of the respective product item.
+No doubt the final formula is complicated, but that’s what I intended, to make sure you understand various aspects INDEX and MATCH formula as well.

-Note: In the real world, you would find various kind of data presentation and similarly many ways to write Excel formula.
+Note: In the real world, you would find various kinds of data presentations and similarly many ways to write Excel formulas.

-We have combined two formula to extract data of each item; please refer cell A5 and cell D5.
-Product and its respective price are placed in the same format but a different table.
+We have combined two formulas to extract data for each item; please refer to cell A5 and cell D5.
+Product and its respective price are placed in the same format but in a different table.
 Both Formula works together to return value of individual Item.
 I could have merged both formulae but did not, to show the power of Excel IFS function as well.

 Download Your Example Excel File

 Translate the chosen product category of column B into a numeric literal in column A.

-In this formula, the Excel IFS function checks four logics and return the corresponding value of correct logic.
+In this formula, the Excel IFS function checks four logics and returns the corresponding value of correct logic.

 In cell B5 I have selected Vegetables_Item which represent numeric literate of 2 (2nd – column G).
 Similarly, 1 and 3 for Fruits_Item and Cereal_Item.

 The return value will identify the reference array of product and price from where respective data needs to get extracted.

-- If the presentation of Item (F4:H4) and Price (J4:L4) is not in the same sequence, then you will have to create one more formula using IFS function for showcasing numeric literate of price in other formats.
+- If the presentation of Item (F4:H4) and Price (J4:L4) is not in the same sequence, then you will have to create one more formula using the IFS function for highlighting numeric literate of price in other formats.

 - Note this formula is part of the second formula which is a complicated one 😳